faa35/langchain/README.md

 ```
 Vector store already exists.
 No need to initialize.
 ```
-ad want to delete the vector you can do it by clicking on the ``db``` and delete it
+ad want to delete the vector you can do it by clicking on the `db` and delete it

 ![image](https://github.com/user-attachments/assets/b69d1155-ce48-4d7b-a69c-d27eecb38a33)

 - `1b_rag_basics.py`
+---
-what vector store look like
+what does vector store look like
 ![image](https://github.com/user-attachments/assets/507b4734-bb9a-424d-a477-051472657853)

 - `2a_rag_basics_metadata.py`